jetxeberria/meme_generator/README.md

 activate
 ```

-Now you're ready to run package well from command line interface or well from
+Now you're ready to run package well from command line interface, from
-a python console
+a python console or well in server application mode

 #### Run from command line interface (CLI)